 Lake Tarpon extends over 2,532 acres, making it the largest freshwater lake in the Tampa Bay area.
-The lake is designated as an Outstanding Florida Water, a fish management area and a District SWIM priority water body.
+The lake is designated as an Outstanding Florida Water, a fish management area and a District

+SWIM priority water body.
 Overall, Lake Tarpon can be described as a water body with excellent sport fishing and healthy submerged aquatic vegetation (SAV) habitat.

-Despite its healthy status, the lake is currently listed by DEP as being impaired for chlorophyll-a (a measure of phytoplankton abundance) based on exceedance of the state's Numeric Nutrient Criteria (NNC).
-However, the lake is in compliance with water quality standards for both total nitrogen (TN) and total phosphorus (TP), creating a disconnect between chlorophyll-a and nutrient concentrations.
+Despite its healthy status, the lake is currently listed by FDEP as being impaired for chlorophyll-a (a measure of phytoplankton abundance) based on exceedance of the state's Numeric Nutrient Criteria (NNC).
+The lake is currently, and has been, in compliance with water quality standards for both total nitrogen (TN) and total phosphorus (TP), creating a disconnect between chlorophyll-a and nutrient concentrations.
 In recent years, Pinellas County and the District have co-funded technical projects to examine this disconnect.